 As far as queer characters are concerned in the Indian cinema, there have been significant films in Malayalam, Tamil, Bengali, Hindi and Telugu.
 It is interesting to note that regardless of language, the representation of queer is somewhat similar across all regional films – the ones where the queer themes are sensitively handled and the others that are brimming with stereotypes.
 Of all the queer identities, it is the transgender people’s community that has been misrepresented by the Indian films over several decades.
-The transgender people’s community is nonchalantly relished in most popular Indian films as poor substitutes to offer comedic relief or play the role of villains.
+The transgender people’s characters are nonchalantly relished in most popular Indian films as poor substitutes to offer comedic relief or play the role of villains.
 This article reiterates the many ways that the Kannada films represents and misrepresents queer identities, especially the transgender persons’ community.

 Kalpana (2012) is a mainstream Kannada comedy-horror film where the protagonist plays an effeminate man who identifies and tackles the mysterious ghost in the film.
 This perhaps is a problematic plot device because an effeminate person’s character is used sheerly as a prop to induce humour and in the process, contribute to the pre-existing eschewed image of an effeminate man, which further reinforces toxic masculinity.